samuellee941/DA-student-life-census-data/README.md

 1. Identifies which sentiment questions are scored unusually low (these should be immediately be considered and addressed)
-2. Tests whether traits (grade, gender, involvement, years) predict differences in sentiment responses (these should give us insights into HOW to address issues, and which communities to target)
+2. Tests whether traits (grade, gender, involvement, years) predict disparities in sentiment responses (these should give us insights into HOW to address issues, and which communities to target)

 Tools Used: pandas, numpy, scipy.stats, matplotlib